About "All conversions"

 Sorting your data

 The "All conversions" column can help you understand the relative contribution to total conversions that mobile, desktop, and tablet have had across your ads.

-To filter your reports by the device where an ad click happened, follow these steps:
+To see a breakdown of your conversions by the device where an ad click happened, segment your report by Device.